Slack purges 28 accounts from chat platform over ties to hate groups

 Online-collaboration platform Slack announced Thursday that it had purged nearly 30 accounts tied to hate groups on the heels of a report revealing its use by white nationalists.

-“Today we removed 28 accounts because of their clear affiliation with known hate groups,” the San Francisco-based said in a statement.
+“Today we removed 28 accounts because of their clear affiliation with known hate groups,” the San Francisco-based company said in a statement.
 “The use of Slack by hate groups runs counter to everything we believe in at Slack and is not welcome on our platform.”

 The company’s announcement came less than a week after leaked chat logs showed that Identity Evropa, a white nationalist group the participated in the 2017 riots in Charlottesville, Virginia, used chat platforms including Slack to coordinate regional and national activities.